Mega3DS/mega3ds.github.io/index.md

-# Minecraft 3DS Modding News, and only the news!
+# Minecraft 3DS modding news, and only the news!